trachelr/cap2018_contest/README.md

 Data available at :
 https://corpus.mml.cam.ac.uk/efcamdat2/public_html/

-Go to explore / step 3 to download dataset in an XML file.
+Go to explore / step 3 to download the dataset in an XML file.